SandwichMan5/suika3/README.md

 ### JIT is disabled on iOS/console, so what should I do?

-The official binaries uses an interpreter in those environments.
+The official binaries use an interpreter in those environments.
 While we believe our interpreter is sufficiently fast, if you require speed or if even the interpreter poses a problem for a store review, please use [AOT](docs/mkdocs-en/aot.md).
 This is a perfect solution boasting